-The son of John D. Rockefeller III and Blanchette Hooker Rockefeller, the Governor was born June 18, 1937,. into a family known internationally for its public service.
-Governor John D. Rockefeller IV is the third in his family to be a governor.
-Two of his uncles -- Nelson A. Rockefeller of New York and Winthrop P. Rockefeller of Arkansas -- also served as governors of their respective states.
-Nelson A. Rockefeller at present is Vice President of the United States.
+The son of John D. Rockefeller III and Blanchette

+Hooker Rockefeller, the Governor was born June 18, 1937,.

+into a family known internationally for its public service.

+Governor John D. Rockefeller IV is the third in his family

+to be a governor.
+Two of his uncles -- Nelson A. Rockefeller

+of New York and Winthrop P. Rockefeller of Arkansas -- also

+Served as governors of their respective states.

-Covernor John D. Rockefeller IV was graduated from Phillips Exeter Academy and Harvard University.
+Phillips Exeter Academy and Harvard University.
 From 1957 through 1960, he attended International Christian University in Tokyo, Japan, where he taught English and developed fluency in the Japanese language.
 He returned to Harvard in 1961 and was graduated with a bachelor of arts degree in Japanese and Far Eastern Affairs and Languages.
 He also studied the Chinese language at Yale University.